-Join 1,300 of your colleagues for the Discovery on Target Plenary Keynote Program.
-Bridging both halves of the event, it's the only time our whole community of drug discovery professionals assembles in one room to learn about big-picture perspectives,
+Join 1,100+ of your colleagues for the Discovery on Target Plenary Keynote Program.
+Bridging both halves of the event, it's the only time our whole community of drug discovery professionals assembles together to learn about big-picture perspectives, innovative

 12:20 pm Event Chairperson’s Opening Remarks

 An-Dinh Nguyen, Team Lead, Discovery on Target 2020, Cambridge Healthtech Institute

 12:40 KEYNOTE PRESENTATION: Tackling Undruggable Oncoproteins: Lessons from the VHL Tumor Suppressor Protein